Umbrella & Sahale Falls

 Photographer: G. Price

-back to waterfalls - Mt Hood
+Return to Mt Hood

 GPS - Sahale Falls, 1.4km el.